Finish the year strong

 “Love the life you live.
 Live the life you love.” – Bob Marley

 As the last month of 2013 begins it’s really easy to get caught up in the “most wonderful time of the year.”
 There is so much to do and so much to think about before the schools finish and the offices close for the holidays that sometimes it feels as though December is only three weeks long!
 A few months ago, I wrote about how I was declaring September as New Year so that I didn’t lose momentum on my goals as the year started to wind down.
-There is something very powerful about setting a goal and pursuing it and when I came across the Bob Marley quote above it reminded me that where we are in life, and where we go, really does come down to a combination of perspective and ambition.
+There is something very powerful about setting a goal and pursuing it and when I came across the Bob Marley quote above it reminded me that where we are in life, and where we go, it really does come down to a combination of perspective and ambition.

 Related article: Setting financial goals

 This is especially true when it comes to building a strong financial foundation and creating a solid financial future.